fahminlb33/healthcheck.sh/readme.md

 1. Clone this repo.
 2. Modify `healthcheck.sh` with your own checks.
-3. Add `HEALTHCHECK` directive in your Dockerfile.
-For example:
-    `HEALTHCHECK --interval=5s CMD sh healthcheck.sh || exit 1`
+3. Add `HEALTHCHECK` directive in your Dockerfile if you use Docker Swarm.
+For example: `HEALTHCHECK --interval=5s CMD sh healthcheck.sh || exit 1`
-4. Build and run your Docker!
-5. If you're using Kubernetes or Docker Swarm, if the health check fails, the contailer will be shut down and roll out a new one.
+4. Add liveness probe to execute shell script to `healthcheck.sh` if you're using Kubernetes.
+5. Done

 ### Example

-Below is an example using environment variables.
+Below is an example to run health checks using values from environment variable.

 ```sh
 # check kafka (host:port)